The difference between the present day and Benitez's final moments are staggering.

 Casemiro started seven games and made four substitute appearances for Benitez.

-by starting the Brazilian nine times and bringing him off the bench just
+Zidane, meanwhile, has already made him a key figure in his line-up by starting the Brazilian nine times and bringing him off the bench just once.

-wait absence in between as he was lowered down the pecking order.
+The 24-year old made appearances against Espanyol and Atletico Madrid on September 12 and October 4 respectively, but endured a five-game wait absence in between as he was lowered down the pecking order.

-He then kept his place in Benitez's squad until the Clasico on
+He then kept his place in Benitez's squad until the Clasico on November 21, where the former Liverpool manager reverted to tactics of old playing James Rodriguez in a three-man midfield.

 Academy graduate Lucas Vazquez played two games for Benitez making eight appearances as a substitute.